ksayid/confidential-computing-education/containers.md

 * Host vs. Container: Namespaces, cgroups, seccomp, and LSMs keep containers isolated from the host’s system resources and files.
 * Inter-Container Isolation: Each container is in its own set of namespaces and cgroups; additional constraints can be added with SELinux/AppArmor policies.
 * Defense-in-Depth: A combination of user namespaces, seccomp profiles, LSM policies, and minimal container runtimes (like gVisor or Kata for extra security) strengthens isolation.

+## Image Layers
+* Docker container images are built incrementally.
+Each step in the Dockerfile creates a new read-only layer, which is stacked on top of the previous layers.
+* Each layer has its own 256-bit hash (a content-based identifier).
+Docker provides commands such as docker history and docker image inspect to reveal how many layers an image contains and what commands generated each layer.
+* Layers are cached and shared among containers.
+For instance, if multiple images use the same base image layer, Docker only stores it once, improving efficiency in disk usage and build time.